arayabrain/multimodal-global-workspace-agent/README.md

 # Soundspaces - Habitat-lab - Habitat-sim setup

-# General guideline as of 2022-07-13
+# General guideline as of 2022-07-21

-- `habitat-lab` and `habitat-sim` require python>=3.7.
-The documentation mentions that 3.7 is the one tested and confirmed to work.
-This can be a potential source of conflict when installing pytorch with more recent version of CUDA / Python.
-- Soundspaces (SS) recommends using `habitat-lab` and `habitat-sim` v0.2.1.
-However, the current version of `habitat-lab` and `habitat-sim` is 0.2.2.
-Furthermore, to use SoundSpaces 2.0 (audio visual environemnt simulation for RL agents) requires to build `habitat-sim` with `--audio` flag.
-Audio support requires at least v0.2.2 of `habitat-sim`.
+- Soundspaces currently at commit fb68e410a4a1388e2d63279e6b92b6f082371fec
+- While `habitat-lab` and `habitat-sim` recommend using python 3.7 at leats, this procedure goes as far as python 3.9 to have better compatibility with more recent Torch libraries.
+- `habitat-lab` is built at version 0.2.2
+- `habitat-sim` is built from the commit [80f8e31140eaf50fe6c5ab488525ae1bdf250bd9](https://github.com/facebookresearch/habitat-sim/tree/80f8e31140eaf50fe6c5ab488525ae1bdf250bd9).

 # System specifics